-Yes, reservations are required at least 48 hours prior to your visit.
+Yes, reservations are required at least 5 Business Days prior to your visit.
 Keep in mind that the date you would like to visit may not be available.
 Reserving well in advance is recommended.
-Please don't assume you have a reservation until you receive a confirmation number.
+Please don’t assume you have a reservation until you receive a confirmation number.
 Your confirmation email will be sent immediately after your reservation is confirmed.
-If you choose to visit the Zoo without a reservation, you'll be charged regular admission price for every member of your group.
+If you choose to visit the Zoo without a reservation, you’ll be charged regular admission price for every member of your group.

 - Can school groups come to the Zoo on WILD Wednesdays?

 WILD Wednesdays are a blackout day for school groups.
 School groups will not be scheduled on WILD Wednesdays.
 WILD Wednesdays are the last Wednesday of the month, November – February.

 - What is the cost?

 With a reservation, all accredited, title one, in-state students, K – 12, are free.
 You get one (1) free adult chaperone for every five (5) students.
 All extra adult chaperones are regular admission price.
 We’re sorry but we are unable to offer free admission to out of state schools.
 However, with a reservation of at least 20 individuals, out of state schools can receive $2.00 off each child and $3.00 each adult, payable in one lump sum.
 We accept cash, in-state checks, and all major credit cards.
 If you choose to be billed, please bring a purchase order that includes all necessary information, including an authorized signature.
 We’re unable to bill your school without a purchase order.

 We require 1 adult chaperone per 5 students.
 Chaperones must be at least 21 years of age.
 Schools that receive free admission are required to meet the 1:5 ratio and will be given the free admission for their chaperones also.
 Failure to provide chaperones at the 1:5 ratio will result in a forfeit of your groups free admission status.